Want more parenting wins? Greenlight teaches money lessons for life.

 If staying home alone during the day feels like a big decision, overnight is even bigger.
 So, is there a legal age for that?

-Preparing your child for staying home alone
+7 Tips for preparing your child for staying home alone

 • Emergency info.
 Post a list somewhere visible with your phone number, a backup contact, and important info like your address (in case they need to call 911).